jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 **RR: Finally, what else do you have coming up this year?**

-Shall Ocin: I am finishing a remix for Christian Smith, a Rework, a new EP for Clash Lion and some other secret projects that I can't talk about now. 🙂
+Shall Ocin: I am finishing a remix for Christian Smith, a Rework, a new EP for Clash Lion and some other secret projects that I can't talk about now!
+Haha
 <br><br>